hasanteymoori/bdc-project/README.md

 - big-data concepts

 ## Outcome
-The related results and accuracy will be found in the outcome directory
+The related results and performance metrics will be found in the outcome directory